Police News and Police Reports on the Police

 Liberty County Precinct 1 Constable Tammy Bishop indicted on charge of intoxication manslaughter

-Bishop, 63, was indicted earlier this month for her alleged role in the death of Jessica Yvette Rivera.
+Constable Tammy Bishop was indicted earlier this month for her alleged role in the death of Jessica Yvette Rivera.
 According to the indictment, Bishop is accused of operating a motor vehicle while intoxicated on May 10, with a crash resulting in the death of Rivera and serious injury to another person, Jeremy David Bishop.

 Tammy Bishop was booked into the Liberty County Jail on Wednesday and released the same day on a $60,000 bond, according to jail records.